hchenqi/ViewDesign/README.md

 - fit for both 'immediate-mode' and 'retained-mode' GUI programming, supporting hot reload with ease (see example [HotReload](Example/HotReload.cpp))

 (standard component library of *ViewDesign*, bundled together with the core library)
-- object-oriented, functional, modular and extensible
+- conceptual separation of **basic** components as *control*, *frame* and *layout*
-- conceptual separation of components as *control*, *frame* and *layout*
+- functional, object-oriented, modular and extensible
 - explicit declaration of component layout with **size traits**
-- compile-time check of layout compatibility between components
+- compile-time check of layout compatibility between components and automatic layout deduction

 ### Example